 CEO and author Dr. Venessa Marie Perry, M.P.H. ’99, is the GW Alumni Association’s first African American president.

-Venessa Marie Perry, the first African American president of the George Washington Alumni Association, began her tenure at the annual GWAA meeting Thursday evening, taking over from Jeremy Gosbee, B.A. ’98, M.B.A.
+Venessa Marie Perry, the first African American president of the George Washington Alumni Association, began her tenure at the annual GWAA meeting on June 8, taking over from Jeremy Gosbee, B.A. ’98, M.B.A.
 ‘02.

 Dr. Perry, M.P.H. ’99, is the CEO of Health Resource Solutions (HRS), a healthcare consulting firm specializing in developing solutions to public health issues in underserved communities.
 She founded the first MPH alumni association at the Milken Institute School of Public Health and was actively engaged as a founding member of GW’s Black Alumni Philanthropic Society.